cucapra/diospyros/demo/README.md

 4. Move the optimized header and implementation to where you want it, and call the new code in place of your kernel.
 5. Profit?
-There are some cases where `cdios`/Diospyros will produce code that is worse than the default compiles, so be sure to benchmark the results.
+There are some cases where `cdios`/Diospyros will produce code that is worse than the default compilers, so be sure to benchmark the results.

 Thanks for taking the time to read this example, and please [file bugs][issue] if you hit any issues!